dmarcotte/idea-handlebars/readme.md

 ## Installing
 To install the latest release (and get automatic updates), install this plugin using your IDE's plugin manager:
-  * In Settings->Plugins, choose "Browse repositories".
-Find "Handlebars/Mustache" on the list, right-click, and select "Download and Install"
+  * In _Settings->Plugins_, choose "Browse repositories".
+Find "Handlebars/Mustache" on the list, right-click, then select "Download and Install"

 By default, the plugin handles `*.handlebars`, `*.hbs` and `*.mustache` files.
 Configure other file patterns in _Settings->File Types_